DCC-EX/dcc-ex.github.io/docs/begin/comparison.rst

 Once the systems are setup, there is generally not a lot of difference in terms of usability between the commercial systems and an |EX-CS|.

 While not functionally different, the area of greatest difference is that most of the commercial system come with some form of physical controller.
-Most |EX-CS| owners use inexpensive, smart phones, or tablets to control their locos.
-Many people already have a phone they replaced sitting in a drawer or can get one cheap on ebay.
+Most |EX-CS| owners use inexpensive smart phones, or tablets to control their locos.
+Most people already have a phone they replaced sitting in a drawer or can get one cheap on ebay if they don't want to user their main cell phone.

 You can have/use physical controllers (not a phone, tablet or computer) with |EX-CS|, but that is an additional item to build or purchase.
 Note that there are multiple inexpensive physical throttle designs that you can build yourself.
 There is a list of throttles that work with |EX-CS| in our :ref:`throttles/index:throttles (controllers)` section.